dfed/SafeDI/README.md

 #### Instantiator

-The [`Instantiator`](Sources/SafeDI/DelayedInstantiation/Instantiator.swift) type is how SafeDI enables deferred instantiation of an `@Instantiable` or `@InstantiableExtended` type. `Instantiator` has a single generic that matches the type of the to-be-instantiated instance.
+The [`Instantiator`](Sources/SafeDI/DelayedInstantiation/Instantiator.swift) type is how SafeDI enables deferred instantiation of an `@Instantiable` type. `Instantiator` has a single generic that matches the type of the to-be-instantiated instance.
 Creating an `Instantiator` property is as simple as creating any other property in the SafeDI ecosystem:

 ```swift
 @Instantiable